Last Updated Sept, 2018: The 2018 PFD is $1,600, and will be disbursed October 4th.

 Does this page look familiar?
 That’s because it probably is.
 I’ve been updating this PFD information page since 2008.
 As a life-long Alaskan, the PFD is, of course, on my list of interest.
 As a website owner, I thought, what the heck, why not add a news and update page for the PFD?
 At the very top of the page you’ll always see a “last updated” message to verify all info is current and from this year.

-The amount of the Alaska permanent fund dividend is usually announced in mid-September, typically the 18th to 22nd sometime, but in 2017, it does not appear there will be an announcement.
-At random, on September 14, 2017, the PFD division website began sporting the message below– just a quick note that the 2017 PFD is $1,600.
+The amount of the Alaska permanent fund dividend is usually announced in mid-September, typically the 18th to 22nd sometime, but in 2017 and 2018, there was not an announcement.
+At random, on September 4, 2018, the PFD division website began sporting the message below– just a quick note that the 2018 PFD is $1,600.
 This was similar to the routine in 2017, though the message appeared Sept 14.

 As the state faces a budget “crisis,” attempts to restructure the PFD program to fund the government continue.

 Governor Walker’s push for the PFD began with SB 128 in 2015, which passed in the Senate, but failed to pass in the House and was deemed “dead” as the session ended.
 However, Walker was bent on cutting into the PFD…

 In June 2017, he vetoed a portion of the PFD funding on the state budget limiting the 2016 PFD to $1,000.
 That had never been done before, but any veto can be overridden by the legislature with a majority vote.
 None the less, they did not use that power, and the veto stood.